spotify/confidence-resolver-rust/openfeature-provider/ruby/README.md

 This repo contains the OpenFeature Ruby flag provider for [Confidence](https://confidence.spotify.com/).

+## Architecture

+**Note:** This provider uses the **online resolver** approach.
+Flag evaluations are resolved by making API calls to the Confidence backend for each evaluation request.
+This is different from the local resolver approach used in other Confidence providers (Java, JavaScript, Go) which use WebAssembly (WASM) for local flag evaluation.

 ## OpenFeature

 Before starting to use the provider, it can be helpful to read through the general [OpenFeature docs](https://docs.openfeature.dev/)